goto-10/platform/windows/ie10-win7/basebox.md

  15. Download the unsafe [public key](https://github.com/mitchellh/vagrant/blob/master/keys/vagrant.pub) and save it as `vagrant` (no file extension) in `C:\\Program Files\\freeSSHd`.

+ 16. Under `Allow program to communicate through Windows Firewall` allow freeSSHd through.

- 16. Use explorer to navigate to the network.
+ 17. Use explorer to navigate to the network.
 Turn on network discovery and file sharing (it'll ask).

- 17. Restart such that the new freeSSHd settings take effect.
+ 18. Restart such that the new freeSSHd settings take effect.

 At this point the VM should be set up appropriately for it to work with vagrant and particularly `vagrant ssh`.
 To test it you can try creating a vagrant box,